cosmos/sdk-tutorials/ida-customizations/README.md

         We aim to answer your questions within a few hours.
 Our maximum response time is 24 hours.
 Main support hours are on weekdays between 6 AM UTC and 4 PM UTC.
 We do not provide support during the weekends.<br/><br/>
         Click <a href="/ida-course/discord-info.html">here</a> to learn how to join and use Discord.<br/><br/>
         You will get detailed information on how to join and use Discord via email.
+    - title: How do I access Discord?
+    Follow these two steps to join the private Academy channels on Discord:
+Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
+Follow the verification process.
+It is straightforward but if you need guidance, read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839]).
+After joining the Discord server, go [here](https://academy.cosmos.network/onboarding/?token=%7B$b9_uuid%7D) and enter your Discord ID.
+You will automatically be added to the Discord area for participants called “Interchain Developer Academy”.
+If you have any problems, email us at [academy@interchain.io].

+We have put together a [quick guide](ida-customization/ida-course/discord-info.md) explaining how to best communicate on Discord.
     - title: How do I get certified?
       description: |
         After the seven-week program (7+2 weeks due to holiday break), you will have four weeks to complete an exam - a combination of quizzes and a code project.
 The exam will be open from <b>February 2nd, 2023</b> and you have to complete it by <b>March 2nd, 2023</b>.<br/><br/>